derdilla/blood-pressure-monitor-fl/CONTRIBUTING.md

 ## Donations

-If you have too much money, I would advise you to donate to either [F-Droid](https://f-droid.org/en/donate/), [Weblate](https://weblate.org/en/donate/), or some other service that has unavoidable maintenance costs.
+If you sponsor [me](https://github.com/derdilla), I may be more motivated to work on this, seeing that people actually care enough to pay for it.